Short Answer

 Contract Snapshot

-This market resolves to Yes if Donald Trump physically travels to and is present within China's geographic boundaries before May 15, 2026, as reported by approved news or official sources.
-Physical presence excludes flyovers, airport layovers, virtual appearances, international waters, or embassy grounds.
-If the visit does not occur by May 15, 2026, the market resolves to No and closes at 10:00 AM EDT, unless it closes earlier if the visit takes place.
+This market resolves to "Yes" if Donald Trump physically travels to and is present within China's geographic boundaries before May 15, 2026.
+Physical presence is strictly defined, excluding flyovers, airport layovers without leaving the plane/airport, virtual appearances, international waters, or embassy/consulate grounds.

 Available Contracts